CLAD23/CLAD/README.md

 This repository includes the code to reproduce our paper "CLAD: Towards Robust Audio Deepfake Detection Against Manipulation Attacks with Contrastive Learning".

 Our paper is still under review.
-Current version contains the main part of the code of CLAD which contains the complete evaluation script of manipulation attacks and the training script of the CLAD model.
+Current version contains the main part of the code of CLAD which contains the complete evaluation script of manipulation attacks.
 You can evaluate the pretrained CLAD model to reproduce our results.

 A more comprehensive version will be available soon.